MSCI Thesis Process

-Students in the MACI program are required to complete a research thesis that provides a culminating experience and applies the principles and methods learned in the coursework to a real-life clinical study.
+Students in the MSCI program are required to complete a research thesis that provides a culminating experience and applies the principles and methods learned in the coursework to a real-life clinical study.

 The goal of the thesis component is to demonstrate the student’s understanding of the clinical research process from both a theoretical and a practical point of view.
 Students conduct their thesis research in wide variety of settings, including academic medical centers and local drug or device companies.

 Students generally identify their research mentor and develop their thesis proposal while they are completing their course work or practicum.
 The thesis research must involve the analysis and interpretation of data.
 Students are encouraged but are not required to conduct primary data collection.
-The thesis proposal, research mentors and thesis readers must be approved by the MACI Program Director (Dr. Fish) prior to starting the thesis project.
+The thesis proposal, research mentors and thesis readers must be approved by the MSCI Program Director prior to starting the thesis project.

 Thesis Readers: Each student must select at least 2 readers for their thesis.
 One of the readers must be a subject expert.
 If either of the readers are not Faculty within the GMS Division, a Special Appointment form [Special Appointment Form] must be completed and submitted to the GMS Office, along with the reader’s CV, for approval.
 [PLEASE NOTE: A Special Appointment form must be completed for each non-GMS Faculty reader] The research mentor cannot be a reader.